dcycle/docker-drupal/README.md

 This image was created for two reasons:

  * [The "official" Drupal Docker image](https://hub.docker.com/_/drupal/) does not have Drush.
- * It takes a few days for it be updated after major security releases.
+ * It takes a few days for it to be updated after major security releases.

 How security updates are managed
 -----